 - $100,000 or less if the spouse is the sole heir or legatee.

-Frame & Frame Attorneys at Law has developed a free comprehensive guide to Wills, Trusts, and Probate.
+Frame & Frame Attorneys at Law has developed a free comprehensive Guide to Wills, Trusts, and Probate.
 This guide is a great way to learn the basics of estate planning.
-Or, contact the Attorneys at Frame & Frame today for a consultation.
-You can schedule a call or appointment through our website or by calling us directly at 410-255-0373.
+We also offer an initial discovery call to help you get started.